-- Authorized signers on District and Foundation bank accounts are to be a minimum of four (4) Board Members ("Directors"), including the Chairperson of the Finance & Administration Committee, and the Chief Executive Officer ("CEO"). - 1.2.
+- 1.2.
 Authorized signers on Foundation investment accounts shall include a minimum of two (2) Directors, including the Board Treasurer. - 2.
 Checks under \$5,000.00 only require one signature.
 The CEO may be the one signer for any budgeted or Board approved item. - 3.
-Checks \$5,000.00 and over require two signatures (t∓he CEO and one DirectorBoard member or two DirectorsBoard members). - 4.
+Checks \$5,000.00 and over require two signatures (the CEO and one DirectorBeard member or two DirectorsBeard members). - 4.
 Checks payable to a check signer (or associated with the check signer) are to be signed by other authorized signers. - 5.
 Automatic Clearing House ("ACH") transfers shall be allowed in lieu of a check payment under the following circumstances:

 - a) Health, dental, vision, and insurance premiums - b) Retirement account expenses - c) Utility payments such as electricity, water, internet, and phone services - d) Credit card payments - e) On an as needed basis to avoid additional expenses such as late fees, to receive a discount on services, or when required by contract terms. - 6.
 ACH payments must be submitted and approved by different parties.
 Staff authorized to submit an ACH payment shall be the Accounting Manager, Chief Administration Officer ("CAO") or Chief Executive Officer.
 Approval of a submitted ACH transfer is authorized by the CAO or CEO.
 Once an ACH transfer has been submitted and approved, the payment packet shall be routed for the initials of an authorized signer and is subject to the same dollar limits for checks. - 7.
 The transfer of funds between internal operating accounts shall be authorized by the CAO to address business needs.
 Operating accounts are held for the District, Foundation, and Las Palmas Medical Plaza. - 8.
 The transfer of funds to or from the Foundation investment accounts requires the authorization of a Director and adherence to the approval process. - a.
 Transfers shall be prepared by District staff and shall include the following information: - i.
-Source and destination account numbers (investment account - to operating or operating to investment account only) - ii.
+Source and destination account numbers (investment account to operating or operating to investment account only) - ii.
 Value of transfer - iii.
 Contact information of signing Director(s) - iv.
 Copy of recent bank statements for source and destination accounts for validation - v.
 Authorization by signature of at least one Director on file, after all other items have been provided for the Director's review - b.
 Once written transfer authorization has been completed, the transfer request will be submitted to the respective investment account bank for completion, as well as a copy to each Director with a signature on file with investment bank.